-- 1: John Paul Stevens (St)

 - 2: Stephen G. Breyer (Br)

 - 3: Ruth Bader Ginsberg (Gi)

 - 4: David Souter (So)

 - 5: Sandra Day O'Connor (Oc)

 - 6: Anthony M. Kennedy (Ke)

 - 7: William H. Rehnquist (Re)

 - 8: Antonin Scalia (Sc)

 - 9: Clarence Thomas (Th)

-We use the Supreme Court data matrix of Table 20.1 for the various illustrations of hierarchical clustering in the sections to follow.
-It will be loaded into a MATLAB environment with the command 'load supreme\agree.dat'.
-The supreme\agree.dat file is in simple ascii form with verbatim contents as follows:
+We use the Supreme Court data matrix of Table 1.1 for the various illustrations of hierarchical clustering that follow.
+It will be loaded into a MATLAB environment with the command load supreme\agree.dat The supreme\agree.dat file is in simple ascii form with verbatim contents as follows: